The Most Successful WRC Cars

 Toyota Yaris WRC

-The Toyota Yaris WRC debuted on the 2017 Monte Carlo Rally.
+The Toyota Yaris WRC debuted at the 2017 Monte Carlo Rally.
 This car marked the return of Toyota to the WRC since 1999.
 On its second-ever outing, it won the Swedish rally.
 The Toyota Yaris WRC has since won the 2018, 2021, 2022 and 2023 world manufacturers championships.

 2. Subaru Impreza - 46 Wins